Modern Languages (27YL)

 A degree in a relevant discipline; GCSE passes in English and Maths at Grade 4 / C or above.

 Alban Federation is looking for applicants with a real commitment to develop their skills through training.
-Prior school experience is not necessary.
+Prior school experience is not necessary but is desirable.

 All candidates will be subject to DBS procedures before beginning the programme.

 Alban Federation (AF) have been training teachers across Hertfordshire since 2004.
 Both Secondary and Primary training programmes are now offered.